cchitsiang/awesome-stars/topics.md

 - [lostintangent/gistpad](https://github.com/lostintangent/gistpad) - VS Code extension for managing and sharing code snippets, notes and interactive samples using GitHub Gists
 - [agola-io/agola](https://github.com/agola-io/agola) - Agola: CI/CD Redefined
 - [jevonmao/PermissionsSwiftUI](https://github.com/jevonmao/PermissionsSwiftUI) - A SwiftUI package to beautifully display and handle permissions.
 - [bytebase/bytebase](https://github.com/bytebase/bytebase) - World's most advanced database DevOps and CI/CD for Developer, DBA and Platform Engineering teams.
-The GitLab for database DevOps
+The GitLab/GitHub for database DevOps.
 - [TeamCodeStream/codestream](https://github.com/TeamCodeStream/codestream) - The Code Collaboration Tool Built for Remote Teams
 - [desktop/desktop](https://github.com/desktop/desktop) - Focus on what matters instead of fighting with Git.
 - [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) - NOTE: Most of the contents of this repository have been migrated to the new devcontainers GitHub org (https://github.com/devcontainers).
 See https://github.com/devcontainers/template-starter and https